Artists and their unique enterprises are the key to a new system of community investment.

 CultureBank is a radical new investment paradigm for arts and culture that sits at the intersection of arts and social impact.
 CultureBank invests in artists to develop undervalued community assets that contribute to community health and wellbeing, including food security, social cohesion, and community safety.
 These investments produce compelling and replicable examples of artist entrepreneurs leveraging community change to achieve community health and shared prosperity.

-In July 2019, CultureBank Dallas announced a cohort of six game-changing artist enterprises who are building bridges toward lasting change in the Dallas community.
+In July 2019, CultureBank Dallas announced a pilot cohort of six game-changing artist enterprises who are building bridges toward lasting change in the Dallas community.
 These artists are participating in a “co-learning” process and will receive support as they deepen their understanding of the assets and wealth in their own communities.
 These six projects integrate artistic practices with community to envision more just and vibrant communities.
 This is the critical first step to establish an arts-focused social impact fund that is self-sustaining and will grow over time.

 Ash Studios, located a few blocks from Fair Park, was founded by artists Fred Villanueva and Darryl Ratcliff in 2012 and functions as a do-it-yourself arts center, welcoming artists to the site to collaborate, create, or rent space.